-Finally, as it can be useful for general considerations on the contribution to the observed CRs, we report in the following the expression of the escaping flux of particles from the FS of an ULX \citep[see also][]{Peretti2022,Peretti2023}:
+Finally, as it can be useful for general considerations of the contribution to the observed CRs, we report the expression of the escaping flux of particles from the FS of a ULX in the following \citep[see also][]{Peretti2022,Peretti2023}:

 where the function $\mathcal{L}$ accounts for the reduction to the escaping flux due to the $pp$ catastrophic energy losses.
-As $pp$ losses are having a negligible observational impact on the bulk of accelerated particles, one expects in general $\mathcal{L} \ll 1$.
+As $pp$ losses have a negligible observational impact on the bulk of accelerated particles, one generally expects $\mathcal{L} \ll 1$.